 Hachiya Persimmon Crostini

 - 1/2 ea baguette sliced 1/4" thick on the bias

 - 2 ea large ripe Hachiya persimmons

 - Preheat oven to 350 degrees.
-Spread baguette slices on a sheet pan and toast for 3-5 minutes until crisp.
+Spread baguette slices on a sheet pan and toast for 3-5 minutes until browned and crisp.
+Let cool.

 - Carefully spread goat cheese onto each slice of bread.

 - Pierce the hachiya persimmon with a spoon and gently scoop some of the orange flesh on top of the goat cheese.
 Be careful not to pick up any of the skin or white seeds.

 P.S.
 Do you love little morsels of cheese and fruit?
 Please spread the Asian ♥ and share!